levonk/data-integration/Implementor.md

       * Full loads should come in under a different partition and the table pointer should be changed if we know things are successful
 	* Data quality
       * All cumulatives should be increasing
+      * duplicates in master data?   (or data we expect to have only one of)
       * outputs follow naming standards for underlying *.parquet files and within metastore
 	* operationalization
 	  * Do not use thriftserver, must use Livy to submit sql